zm-git-dev/vogue/README.md

   Read and load analysis results.
 These are either QC or analysis output files.

-  The input are unique IDs with an analysis config file (JSON/YAML) which includes analysis results matching the analysis model.
-Analysis types recognize the following keys in the input file: QC:multiqc_picard_dup, multiqc_picard_HsMetrics, multiqc_picard_AlignmentSummaryMetrics, multiqc_picard_insertSize.
+  The inputs are unique ID with an analysis config file (JSON/YAML) which includes analysis results matching the analysis model.
+Analysis types recognize the following keys in the input file: QC:multiqc_picard_dups, multiqc_picard_HsMetrics, multiqc_picard_AlignmentSummaryMetrics, multiqc_picard_insertSize microsalt:blast_pubmlst, quast_assembly, blast_resfinder_resistence, picard_markduplicate, microsalt_samtools_stats

 Options:
-  -s, --sample-id TEXT          Input sample id  [required] -a, --analysis-config PATH    Input config file.
-Accepted format: JSON, YAML
+  -s, --sample-id TEXT            Input sample id.  [required] -a, --analysis-config PATH      Input config file.
+Accepted format: JSON,
-                                [required]
+                                  YAML  [required]
+  -t, --analysis-type [QC|microsalt|all]
-  -t, --analysis-type [QC|all]  Type of analysis results to load.
+                                  Type of analysis results to load.
+  -c, --analysis-case TEXT        The case that this sample belongs.
+                                  It can be
+                                  specified multiple times.  [required] -w, --analysis-workflow TEXT    Analysis workflow used.  [required] --workflow-version TEXT         Analysis workflow used.  [required] --is-case                       Specify this flag if input json is case level.
+  --case-analysis-type [multiqc]  Specify the type for the case analysis. i.e.
-  --dry                         Load from sample or not. (dry-run) --help                        Show this message and exit.
+                                  if it is multiqc output, then choose multiqc --dry                           Load from sample or not. (dry-run) --help                          Show this message and exit.
+Show this message and exit.
   ```

 ### Load flowcell